-French history teacher Samuel Paty shared caricatures of Muhammad published by Charlie Hebdo during a class on free expression; he let Muslim students step out meanwhile.
-Two weeks later, after controversy, Paty was beheaded near the school.
+French history teacher Samuel Paty shared caricatures of Muhammad published by Charlie Hebdo during a class on free expression.
+Two weeks later, after controversy, he was beheaded.

 On the afternoon of October 16, 2020, 47-year-old French history teacher Samuel Paty was beheaded in a suburb of Paris.
 In a social media post shortly after the murder, the attacker, an 18-year-old Chechen refugee, posted a photograph of Samuel's severed head to social media along with a claim of responsibility for the attack.
 On the same day, French police shot the murderer dead.